 Types of Dental Bridges

 Based on their structure and implementation, dental bridges can take different forms-some common types include a fixed and implant-supported bridge.
-Also known as “Maryland bridge,” a fixed bridge is a denture with two crowns accompanying the replacement tooth.
+Also known as “Maryland bridge,” a fixed bridge is a denture with two dental crowns accompanying the replacement tooth.
 For this bridge, our experts trim the adjacent teeth to a shape that supports the denture.
 On the other hand, an implant-supported bridge uses metallic posts instead of other teeth to support the denture.
 Our team examines your oral health and bone structure while considering factors like your age and lifestyle to determine which type would work best for you.

 What Are Dental Bridges Made From?